This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Stir-Fry: Heat a wok or large pan over high heat.
+- Heat a wok or large pan over high heat.
 Add all the chopped vegetables (bell pepper, carrot and onion) and pineapple and stir-fry for 2 minutes until slightly tender.

-- Finish: Pour the sauce mixture into the wok and bring it to a simmer.
+- Pour the sauce mixture into the wok and bring it to a simmer.
 Mix the cornstarch and water together to make the slurry and add it to the wok, stir constantly until the sauce thickens.
 Throw in the crispy chicken, toss everything to coat, and serve immediately.

 Notes